aaroncorona/Bank-System/README.md

 # Bank System

-**Purpose**: Project to practice Proxy design, Multithreading and JavaFx.
+**Purpose**: This is a side project to practice Proxy design, Multithreading and JavaFx.

 **Project**: I created a Client and Server system with a Proxy design to enable standard bank account transactions.